schilkp/74Logic_SA_ADC/README.md

 The state machine/shift-register is clocked on the falling edge, while the SAR (Successive Approximation Register) and the output register are latched on the rising edge.
 Due to this, all signals (including the DAC and hence the comparator output) are setup on the falling edge of the clock by the state machine, and have until the rising edge of the clock to stabilize and be latched into the different registers.
-This reduces the complexity of the state machine/logic somewhat.

 ## Repo Overview